 Powell: Rate hikes may slow, but inflation fight hardly over

-WASHINGTON (AP) — Federal Reserve Chair Jerome Powell sought Wednesday to strike a delicate balance at a moment when high inflation is bedeviling the nation’s economy and commanding attention in the midterm elections.
+WASHINGTON (AP) — Federal Reserve Chair Jerome Powell sought Wednesday to strike a delicate balance at a moment when high inflation is bedeviling the nation’s economy and commanding a central role in the midterm elections.

 It was the central bank’s sixth rate hike this year — a streak that has made mortgages and other consumer and business loans increasingly expensive and heightened the risk of a recession.

-The statement the Fed issued Wednesday suggested that it would begin to take a more deliberate approach to rate hikes, likely leading to smaller increases in borrowing costs, in the coming months.
-In doing so, it said, it would consider that hikes take time to feed into the economy and achieve their goal of slowing inflation.
+The statement the Fed issued suggested that it would begin to take a more deliberate approach to rate hikes, likely leading to smaller increases in borrowing costs.
+In doing so, it would consider that rate hikes take time to feed into the economy and achieve their goal of slowing inflation.

 The financial markets initially cheered the notion that the Fed might soon decide to slow its hikes, with stock and bond prices surging higher.

 Yet as his news conference got under way, Powell struck a harder line.
-He stressed that the central bank’s policymakers have seen little progress in its efforts to control inflation and would likely have to send interest rates even higher than they thought they would at their last meeting in September.
+He stressed that the Fed’s policymakers have seen little progress in their efforts to control inflation and would likely have to send rates even higher than they thought they would at their last meeting in September.

-“We still have some ways to go,” Powell said.
-“And incoming data since our last meeting suggests” that the policymakers might have to raise rates higher than the 4.6% they forecast in September.
+“We still have some ways to go,” he said.
+“Incoming data since our last meeting suggests” that the officials might have to raise rates higher than the 4.6% they forecast in September.

-“I think he accomplished his goal” of striking hawkish and dovish notes, said Vince Reinhart, chief economist at Dreyfus and Mellon. (“Hawks” generally prefer higher interest rates to fight inflation, while “doves” often lean more toward lower rates to support hiring).
+“I think he accomplished his goal” of striking hawkish and dovish notes, said Vince Reinhart, chief economist at Dreyfus and Mellon. (“Hawks” generally prefer higher rates to fight inflation, while “doves” often lean more toward lower rates to support hiring.)
 “That’s why the market was so confused.”

 The Fed’s meeting occurred as financial markets and many economists have grown nervous that Powell will end up leading the central bank to raise borrowing costs higher than needed to tame inflation and will cause a painful recession in the process.